Skip to content

 This is the sequel to Saving My Favorite For Last.

 Melo suffers from intense anxiety.
 His anxiety is so strong that he suffers from chronic hematuria, which puts his health on a major decline.
 The reason for his anxiety?
-It could be anything, but the main culprit is his lover Noris.
-They’d been together for as long as Melo could remember, having been childhood friends since their families were close.
+It could be anything, but the main culprit is his lover, Noris.
+They'd been together for as long as Melo could remember, having been since their families were close.
 From the moment Melo saw Noris eat his food with a smile on his face, Melo made it his mission to marry Noris.

 So far, so good, until Melo catches Noris smiling at his new coworker.
 Melo has never had competition before, having thoroughly monopolized all of Noris’s affection for himself.
 Melo’s anxiety has reached a fever pitch with a few new suitors hanging around.
 Not even his meds can stave away the stress anymore, and with the increased pressure, so follows the steep decline of his health.
 Will Melo be able to keep his one love to himself, or will he die before he even gets the chance?